HannaF08/koalaty/Server_Rules/readme.md

 - 🚗 Gangs will be limited to a maximum of five gang vehicles.
 - 🤝 Friendly interactions and business arrangements are permitted, but alliances between gangs are strictly prohibited.
 - 🚔 Territory taking is only available when there is sufficient SAPS on duty.
 - ⚠️ Gangs that break gang rules will receive a Strike.
-Three strikes and the gang will be disbanded.
+Three strikes will result in the gang being disbanded.
+All server rules apply to gangs, and failure to comply with these rules will lead to severe consequences, including strikes and potential disbandment.
+Gangs are expected to operate within the same standards as other players, upholding the integrity of the roleplay experience.
-- 🚨 SAPS are allowed to intervene at any point during an active gang war.
+- 🛡️ The ADT unit works in collaboration with SAPS to enforce the law and handle security matters, especially during criminal activities such as petty theft and small crimes.

 ## 🕵️‍♀️ Gang Rules